fogfish/easycdn/README.md

 ## Inspiration

 AWS CloudFront is a convenient approach for static content distribution.
 Unfortunately, it requires a boilerplate AWS CDK code to bootstrap the provisioning of required resources.
-This library implements a high-order components on top of AWS CDK that simplify the deployment.
+This L3 Construct implements a high-order components on top of AWS CDK that simplify the deployment.

+It is implemented as using jsii, making it available

 ## Getting started